 If you’re reading this article, you’re likely considering, or have already started a therapy program.
 With over a decade of experience as a therapist, I know firsthand that engaging in therapy is an incredibly effective way to care for your mental health.
-Moreover, research shows that therapy is a powerful tool for changing your relationship with alcohol.
+Moreover, research shows that cognitive behavioral therapy is a powerful tool for changing your relationship with alcohol.
 Therapy can help you:

 - Process experiences

 - Regulate emotions

 - And more (See: why experts recommend therapy to stop drinking.)

 Learn more about Monument’s online alcohol therapy options.

 As impactful as therapy can be, it’s also possible to unknowingly deprive yourself of its full benefit.
 This is because therapy is most effective under the right conditions, and with steady dedication.
 Throughout the course of my practice, I’ve noted how patients can take full advantage of their sessions and truly flourish.
 Here are five tips for getting the most out of therapy.